 To avoid pain in your yoga practice, proper alignment is essential – especially when it comes to your back.
-There are some basic yoga alignment principles you can apply to keep your body perfectly aligned in any asana.
-Our free yoga alignment ebook summarizes some the most important alignment principles so you can use it as a reference guide for your practice.
+Our free yoga asana ebook summarizes the most important alignment cues for 10 of the most common yoga poses so you can use it as a reference guide for your practice.

 5. What Are the Benefits of Cobra Pose?

 Even though Bhujangasana can cause back pain, it actually is a great yoga pose to soothe back pain and relief and mobilize your spine.
 Due to the strong muscular engagement, it strengthens the spine, the legs and buttocks, and the arms and shoulders.

 Since Cobra pose is a backbend, it stretches the entire front of the body, from the chest and lungs, to the shoulders, and abdomen.
 It thus opens the heart and lungs and can help you breathe more freely.